chef/chef-server/docs-chef-io/content/server/v14/config_rb_server_optional_settings.md

 `opensearch['log_rotation']['file_maxbytes']`

 : The log rotation policy for this service.
-Log files are rotated when they exceed file_maxbytes.
-Default value for 'file_maxbytes': `104857600`
+Log files are rotated when they exceed `file_maxbytes`.
+Default value: `104857600`.

 `opensearch['log_rotation']['num_to_keep']`

-: The log rotation policy for this service.
-The maximum number of log files in the rotation is defined by num_to_keep.
-Default value for 'num_to_keep': => `10`
+: The log rotation policy for this service. `num_to_keep` specifies the maximum number of log files in the rotation.
+Default value: `10`.

 `opensearch['vip']`